zenglenn42/opengl-tutorial-tbb/README.md

    149 };
 ```

-Ah, so maybe we just need to wedge a return declation into the lambda?
+Ah, so maybe we just need to wedge a return declaration into the lambda?

 ```
 [ captures ] (parameters) -> returnTypesDeclaration { lambdaStatements; }